-Seborrheic dermatitis usually begins gradually, causing dry or greasy scaling of the scalp (dandruff), sometimes with itching but without hair loss.
-In more severe cases, yellowish to reddish scaly raised bumps appear along the hairline, behind the ears, in the ear canal, on the eyebrows, on the bridge of the nose, around the nose, on the chest, in the armpits, and on the upper back.
+Seborrheic dermatitis usually begins gradually, causing dry or greasy scaling of the scalp (dandruff), sometimes with itching Itching Itching can be very uncomfortable.
+It is one of the most common reasons people see doctors who specialize in skin disorders (dermatologists).
+Itching makes people want to scratch.
+Scratching... read more but without hair loss.
+In more severe cases, yellowish to reddish scaly raised bumps appear along the hairline, behind the ears, on the eyebrows, in the folds of skin on the sides of the nose, and on the chest.

 In infants younger than 1 month of age, seborrheic dermatitis may produce a thick, yellow, crusted scalp rash (cradle cap) and sometimes yellow scaling behind the ears and red pimples on the face.
 Frequently, a stubborn diaper rash accompanies the scalp rash.